(a) A lawyer shall not knowingly:

 False Statements of Fact or Law

 As to intentional false statements, paragraph (a)(1) prohibits a lawyer from “knowingly” making false statements of fact or law–whether material or immaterial–to the tribunal.2 La.
-Rules of Prof’l Conduct R. 3.3(a)(1) (2004).
+Rules of Prof’l Conduct r.
+3.3(a)(1) (2004).
 See In re Lightfoot, 85 So.
 3d 56, 61-62 (La.
 2012) (disciplining lawyer for using a known fictitious name for client in bankruptcy pleading to avoid negative press attention for the client); see also Restatement (Third) of the Law Governing Lawyers § 111(1) (2000).
 Lawyers have been disciplined under this rule for, among other conduct, misrepresenting the status of other proceedings in motions to continue, see In re Bailey, 848 So.
 2d 530, 537 (La.
 2003), as well as for filing an affidavit containing false information, see, e.g., In re Aldige, 133 So.
 3d 663 (La.
 2014).
 This obligation terminates at the conclusion of the “proceeding.”
 See La.
-Rules of Professional Conduct Rule 3.3(c) (2004); In re Hall, 181 So.
+Rules of Prof’l Conduct r.
+3.3(c) (2004); In re Hall, 181 So.
 3d 643 (La.
 Sept.
-15, 2015) (finding lawyer’s denial in a pretrial conference that the client was not using drugs was dishonest when he then bought a masking shampoo for her prior to hair-follicle drug test).
+15, 2015) (finding lawyer’s denial in a pretrial conference that the client was not using drugs was dishonest when he later provided a masking shampoo to her prior to hair-follicle drug test).

 Paragraph (a)(2) requires a lawyer to disclose to the court or opposing counsel known legal authority “in the controlling jurisdiction” that is directly adverse3 to a client’s position.
-Id.
-Rule 3.3(a)(2); see also Restatement (Third) of the Law Governing Lawyers § 111(2) (2000).
+Id. r.
+3.3(a)(2); see also Restatement (Third) of the Law Governing Lawyers § 111(2) (2000).
 The standard that lawyers should use for determining whether a potentially adverse authority must be disclosed is not whether it is precisely on point and dispositive of the relevant issue.
 Rather, the test is as follows: “Is the decision which opposing counsel has overlooked one which the court should clearly consider in deciding the case?
 Would a reasonable judge properly feel that a lawyer who advanced, as the law, a proposition adverse to the undisclosed decision was lacking in candor and fairness to him?”
 See ABA Comm. on Prof’l Ethics and Grievances, Formal Op.
 280 (1949).
 This disclosure obligation terminates at the conclusion of the “proceeding.”
 Id.
 R.3.3(c).

 Offering False Evidence